cosmo-lang/cosmo/README.md

 ## Things I Might Do

+- Allow functions with no arguments to be called without parentheses
 - Make declarations immutable by default and replace `const` with `mut`
 - Make into a compiler or bytecode interpreter
 - C bindings